 Production Head: R.K.
 Shenoy

-If you’re someone who’s bit by the acting bug, Dramanon is the perfect home for your inner actor.
+If you’re someone who’s been bitten by the acting bug, Dramanon is the perfect home for your inner actor.
 A private drama company, Dramanon is ranked eighth amongst Indian Theatre Groups.
-Almost every college of Manipal University is a part of Dramanon.
+Almost every college of Manipal Academy of Higher Education is a part of Dramanon.
 They have three main productions annually.
 Short comedy plays too are conducted often and believe me, the shows are housefull.
 So, for the Tom Hanks and the Aamir Khan in you, give it a try, maybe?

 Club Head: Madhur Taori